Chyler Leigh: Personal life

 In 2002, Leigh married fellow actor Nathan West in Alaska.
-The couple worked together in 2000 on the television series 7th Heaven, playing Mary Camden's (Jessica Biel) troubled friends Frankie and Johnnie.
-Leigh and West have three children – a son and two daughters (born 2003, 2006, and 2009).
+The couple worked together in 2000 on the television series 7th Heaven on The WB and The CW, playing Mary Camden's (Jessica Biel) troubled friends Frankie and Johnnie.
+Leigh and West have three children–a son and two daughters (born in 2003, 2006, and 2009).
+In 2026, Chyler revealed that she and Nathan had split.

-Leigh is a Christian and credits her faith and a "really awesome church" with giving her husband and her "a reason to live".
-She also supports The Thirst Project, a nonprofit organization in America, which aims to bring safe drinking water to communities around the world.
+Leigh was a Christian and credited her faith in 2007-2008 and a "really awesome church" with giving her husband and her "a reason to live".
+Her current beliefs held are that there is a Source “Witchy WooWoo and all.”
+She supports The Thirst Project, a nonprofit organization in America, which aims to bring safe drinking water to communities around the world.
 In 2019, Leigh revealed that she had been diagnosed with bipolar disorder a decade earlier.

-In mid 2020, Leigh published a statement on the Create Change website, an advocacy website she cofounded, in which she expressed an emotional connection with her Supergirl character's coming-out scene.
-Several websites and media outlets, especially those connected with LGBTQ advocacy, interpreted this statement as Leigh's own coming-out about her sexuality.
+In mid 2020, she published a statement on the Create Change website, an advocacy website she cofounded, in which she expressed an emotional connection with her Supergirl character's coming-out scene.
+Several websites and media outlets, especially those connected with LGBTQ advocacy, interpreted the statement as Leigh's own coming-out about her sexuality.

-Leigh and her family previously lived in Los Angeles, but they now split their time between Vancouver and Nashville.

-During mid-2020, Leigh contracted COVID-19; she described her experience in an article published to createchange.me on October 14, 2020:

-I lost about a month's worth of time, laying in bed, waving to my children in the hallway with a mask on so they didn't see how sick I was from COVID-19.
+Leigh and her family were living in Los Angeles including in Sherman Oaks, but split their time between Vancouver and Nashville.
+During mid-2020, Leigh contracted COVID-19; she described her experience in an article published to createchange.me on October 14, 2020:I lost about a month's worth of time, laying in bed, waving to my children in the hallway with a mask on so they didn't see how sick I was from COVID-19.
 Almost "game-over" sick.
 The only time I had with my husband was spent six feet apart on our bedroom balcony in the morning for a soul-lifting hour to just be with one another or when he donned his mask coming in the room to take care of me, bravely bringing food and Gatorade (which half the time I wasn't able to taste).
 Golden moments in the midst of darkness.
 I will say I'm incredibly lucky, though.
-By the grace of God, no one else got sick.
-And, although there were a few occasions it almost seemed necessary, I didn't have to go to the hospital.
+By the grace of God, no one else got sick... although there were a few occasions it almost seemed necessary, I didn't have to go to the hospital.
 I think getting through a sickness of that magnitude definitely earned me a level up.
 My body defeated what I thought was impossible and I got a proper restart.